 Learn German for beginners online.
-The best German textbooks - an overview of modern manuals
+The best German language textbooks - a review of modern textbooks

 Do you want to learn a language without spending money?

-You can not decide where to start and what resources to use?
+You can't decide where to start and what resources to use?

-Our answer is to learn German on your own!
+Our answer - learn German on your own!
 And how exactly - you will find out by reading this article. .

 Our answer: yes, you can!

-Become your own personal tutor and teach yourself how to speak German!
-On the Internet you can find many free sources:
+Become your own personal tutor and teach yourself to speak German!
+You can find many free sources on the Internet:

-• German films, series, radio, books and newspapers
+• German films, TV series, radio, books and newspapers

 • web pages dedicated to learning German